NETWAYS/check_email/README.md

 >NOTE: It's currently not implemented to define more than one of each *SMTP*, *IMAP* and *IMAP_SENDER*

-## Example - Send an email and check for its delivery (without cleanup)
+## Example - Send an email and check for its delivery (without cleanup).

 	./check_mail.py \
 			--smtp-host='mail.example.com' \